Entropy non-conservation and boundary conditions for Hamiltonian dynamical systems

 An operator in the Hilbert space $\mathcal H$ is a pair $(\mathcal{D}(\hat{A}), \hat{A})$ where $\hat{A}$ is a linear mappings of elements in a subset $\mathcal{D}(\hat{A})$ of the Hilbert space onto $\mathcal{H}$,

-The set $\mathcal{D}(\hat{A})$ is the domain of the operator, i.e. the set of vectors in the Hilbert space for which the operator mapping is defined.
-If the Hilbert space is finite, operators may be represented as finite matrices, and as multiplication of a vector by a matrix is well defined for all vectors in a finite dimensional Hilbert space, in this case $\mathcal{D}(\hat{A})\equiv \mathcal{H}$~\citep{LinearOperatorsHilbertSpace}.
-For infinite dimensional Hilbert spaces however, this is not the case and the operator domain does not necessarily coincide with the full Hilbert space.
+The set $\mathcal{D}(\hat{A})$ is the domain of the operator, i.e., the set of vectors in the Hilbert space for which the operator mapping is defined.
+If the Hilbert space is finite, operators may be represented as finite matrices, and multiplication of a vector by a matrix is well defined for all vectors in a finite-dimensional Hilbert space, in this case $\mathcal{D}(\hat{A})\equiv \mathcal{H}$~\citep{LinearOperatorsHilbertSpace}.
+For infinite-dimensional Hilbert spaces however, this is not the case and the operator domain does not necessarily coincide with the full Hilbert space.